Trains to Cheddar Gorge

 Discover the Cheddar Man’s home

-Once you’re at Weston-Super-Mare, take the 126 bus from the station to the village of Cheddar.
-The journey time is an hour and the buses run regularly.
-From the village, you can walk to Cheddar Gorge – the stunning limestone sights and show caves will be well earned.
+Once you’re at Weston-Super-Mare, buses run regularly from the station to Cheddar village, taking around an hour.
+From the village, you can walk to Cheddar Gorge – the stunning limestone cliffs and show caves will be well worth it.

 About Cheddar Gorge